Skip to content

 Obligations Counterparty

-1. The Other Party shall ensure that all data, equipment, or spaces that Digitalique indicates are necessary, or that the Other Party should reasonably understand to be necessary for the performance of the Agreement, are available in a timely manner.
-The Other Party shall also grant Digitalique all powers and authorizations necessary to properly perform the Assignment.
+1. The Counterparty shall ensure that all data, equipment, or spaces that Digitalique indicates are necessary, or that the Counterparty could reasonably understand to be necessary for the execution of the Agreement, are made available in a timely manner.
+Furthermore, the Counterparty must grant Digitalique all powers and authorizations required for the proper execution of the Assignment.

-2. Digitalique is not liable for damage of any kind caused by Digitalique relying on incorrect and/or incomplete information provided by the Other Party, unless Digitalique should have been aware of this incorrectness or incompleteness.
+2. Digitalique is not liable for damages of any kind resulting from Digitalique relying on incorrect and/or incomplete data provided by the Counterparty, unless such inaccuracy or incompleteness should have been evident to Digitalique.

-3. The Other Party must refrain from any conduct that makes it impossible for Digitalique to properly perform the Assignment.
+3. The Counterparty must refrain from conduct that impedes Digitalique's proper execution of the Assignment.

-4. If Digitalique or third parties engaged by Digitalique perform work at the location of the Other Party or at a location designated by the Other Party in the context of the Assignment, the Other Party shall provide the reasonably desired facilities free of charge.
+4. Should Digitalique or third parties engaged by Digitalique perform work within the scope of the Assignment at the Counterparty's premises or a location designated by the Counterparty, the Counterparty shall provide the reasonably required facilities free of charge.

-5. If the Other Party has not fulfilled its obligations as set out in this article, Digitalique has the right to suspend the performance of the Agreement and/or to charge the Other Party for the additional costs resulting from the delay in accordance with the usual prices or rates.
+5. Should the Counterparty fail to comply with its obligations as stipulated in this article, Digitalique reserves the right to suspend the performance of the Agreement and/or to charge the Counterparty for any additional costs arising from such delay, in accordance with its customary prices or rates.

 Prices